 - Renewal: If you need to extend your stay in Canada for your studies, you may need to renew your Canadian student visa.
 This process can be started within Canada, but it’s important to do so before your current visa expires.

-Step 1: Choose a Designated Learning Institution (DLI) and apply for admission Before you can apply for a student visa, you must first apply and be accepted to a Canadian institution that has been designated by the government as a DLI.
+Step 1: Choose a Designated Learning Institution (DLI) and apply for admission.
+Before you can apply for a student visa, you must first apply and be accepted to a Canadian institution that the government has designated as a DLI.

-Step 5: Wait for a decision After you submit your application, you’ll need to wait for a decision.
-Processing times can vary depending on the time of year, so it’s important to apply well in advance of your intended start date.
+Step 5: Wait for a decision.
+After you submit your application, you’ll need to wait for a decision.
+Processing time can vary depending on the time of year, so it’s important to apply well in advance of your intended start date.

-Step 10: Activate your study permit Once you’ve arrived in Canada, you’ll need to activate your study permit by presenting it to the border services officer at the airport or land border.
-This will allow you to start studying in Canada.
-It’s important to note that the process for obtaining a Canadian student visa can be quite complex and may require a lot of preparation and planning.
+Step 10: Activate your study permit.
+Once you’ve arrived in Canada, you’ll need to activate your study permit by presenting it to the border services of